-- Any deterioration in our operational performance and subscriber satisfaction could adversely affect our business, financial condition and results of operations. - If our subscriber activations decrease, or if our subscriber churn rate, subscriber acquisition costs or retention costs increase, our financial performance will be adversely affected. - With respect to our Pay-TV business, programming expenses are increasing, which may adversely affect our future financial condition and results of operations. - We depend on others to provide the programming that we offer to our Pay-TV subscribers and, if we fail to obtain or lose access to certain programming, our Pay-TV subscriber activations and our subscriber churn rate may be negatively impacted. - We may not be able to obtain necessary retransmission consent agreements at acceptable rates, or at all, from local network stations. - Any failure or inadequacy of our information technology infrastructure and communications systems or those of third parties that we use in our operations, including, without limitation, those caused by cyber-attacks or other malicious activities, could disrupt or harm our business. - Our failure to effectively invest in, introduce, and implement new competitive products and services could cause our products and services to become obsolete and could negatively impact our business. - We rely on a single vendor or a limited number of vendors to provide certain key products or services to us, and the inability of these key vendors to meet our needs could have a material adverse effect on our business. - We depend on independent third parties to solicit orders for our services that represent a meaningful percentage of our total gross new subscriber activations. - We have limited satellite capacity and failures or reduced capacity could adversely affect our business, financial condition and results of operations. - We may have potential conflicts of interest with EchoStar due to our common ownership and management. - We rely on highly skilled personnel for our business, and any inability to hire and retain key personnel or hire qualified personnel may negatively affect our business, financial condition and results of operations.
+- Any deterioration in our operational performance and subscriber satisfaction could adversely affect our business, financial condition and results of operations. - If our subscriber activations decrease, or if our subscriber churn rate, subscriber acquisition costs or retention costs increase, our financial performance will be adversely affected. - With respect to our Pay-TV business, programming expenses are increasing, which may adversely affect our future financial condition and results of operations. - We depend on others to provide the programming that we offer to our Pay-TV subscribers and, if we fail to obtain or lose access to certain programming, our Pay-TV subscriber activations and our subscriber churn rate may be negatively impacted. - We may not be able to obtain necessary retransmission consent agreements at acceptable rates, or at all, from local network stations. - We have experienced and may continue to experience cyber-attacks or other malicious activities that disrupted or may continue to disrupt our business and any future failure or disruption of our information technology infrastructure and communications systems or those of third parties that we use in our operations, could harm our business. - Extreme weather may result in risk of damage to our infrastructure and therefore our ability to provide services, and may lead to changes in federal, state and foreign government regulation, all of which could materially and adversely affect our business, results of operations and financial condition. - Our failure to effectively invest in, introduce, and implement new competitive products and services could cause our products and services to become obsolete and could negatively impact our business. - We rely on a single vendor or a limited number of vendors to provide certain key products or services to us, and the inability of these key vendors to meet our needs could have a material adverse effect on our business. - We depend on independent third parties to solicit orders for our services that represent a meaningful percentage of our total gross new subscriber activations. - We have limited satellite capacity and failures or reduced capacity could adversely affect our business, financial condition and results of operations. - We may have potential conflicts of interest with EchoStar due to our common ownership and management. - We rely on highly skilled personnel for our business, and any inability to hire and retain key personnel or hire qualified personnel may negatively affect our business, financial condition and results of operations.